mre/endler.dev/content/2020/review/index.md

 Each of those languages introduced new ideas, that were not widespread before:

-- _Stronger Type Systems_: Kotlin and Swift made [optional null types] mainstream, Typescript brought types to JavaScript, Algebraic datatypes are common in Kotlin, Swift, Typescript, and Rust.
+- _Stronger Type Systems_: Kotlin and Swift made [optional null types] mainstream, TypeScript brought types to JavaScript, Algebraic datatypes are common in Kotlin, Swift, TypeScript, and Rust.
 - _Interoperability_: Dart compiles to JavaScript, Elixir interfaces with Erlang, Kotlin with Java, and Swift with Objective-C.
 - _Better Performance_: Go promoted Goroutines and channels for easier